Perpetual war: In current events

 A key argument of Chace is that much of this military involvement stems from a logic of US paranoia in reaction to the Cuban Revolution.
 A similar argument is put forward by David Keen, political economist and Professor of Complex Emergencies at the London School of Economics.
 His book Endless War?
 Hidden Function of the 'War on Terror (2006) argues that the United States' strategies and tactics in the war on terror use a "militaristic state-cased framework".
 This framework, though "counterproductive", has an "inner logic" and a "psychological function" of responding to the trauma of September 11 attacks.

-Noam Chomsky posits that a state of perpetual war is an aid to (and is promoted by) the powerful members of dominant political and economic classes, helping maintain their positions of economic and political superiority.
+Noam Chomsky posits that a state of perpetual war is an aid to (and is often promoted by) the dominant political and economic classes, that assists them in maintaining their positions of economic and political superiority.

-British journalist Robert Fisk, a critic of Western policies in the Middle East, argues that recent Western conflicts against the Middle East, after the end of the Cold War, have been part of a new perpetual war.
-He suggests that former U.S. President George H. W. Bush launched attacks on Iraq, Sudan, and Afghanistan to distract the population from his domestic political problems.
-In addition, he claims that despite victorious claims after the first Gulf War that Saddam Hussein had been "defanged", he was again the target of Western attacks until his execution in 2006.
+The British journalist Robert Fisk (1946 – 2020), who was a critic of Western policies in the Middle East, argued that Western conflicts against the Middle East after the end of the Cold War have been part of a new perpetual war.
+He suggested that former U.S. President George H. W. Bush launched attacks on Iraq, Sudan, and Afghanistan to distract the population from his domestic political problems.
+In addition, he claimed that despite victorious claims after the first Gulf War that Saddam Hussein had been "defanged", he was again the target of Western attacks until his execution in 2006.

 Similarly, Ted Koppel described the war on terror as "Our Children's Children's War".

-Critics of Western policies have used the term "perpetual war" in reference to non-military "wars", such as the "war on drugs", "war on poverty", "War on Cancer", Lou Dobbs's "War on the Middle Class", the "War on Terrorism", the "War on Women", or Bill O'Reilly's "War on Christmas".
+Political commentators have used this concept in reference to non-military "wars", such as the "war on drugs", "War on Poverty", "war on cancer", Lou Dobbs's "War on the Middle Class", the "war on terrorism", the "war on women", or Bill O'Reilly's "war on Christmas".

 In socioeconomics and politics

 The economic make-up of the 5th century BC Athens-led Delian League also bears resemblance to the economic ramifications of preparing for perpetual war.
-Aspects of any given empire, such as the British Empire and its relation to its domestic businesses that were owned by a wealthy minority of individuals, such as the East India Company, the Hudson's Bay Company, and De Beers, manifest an observed relationship between a minority of individuals influencing Empire or State policy, such as the Child's War in India, the Anglo-Mysore Wars in India, the Anglo-French conflicts on Hudson Bay in Canada, and the Second Boer War in South Africa, follow a pattern where the Empire allocates resources pursuing and sustaining policies that financially profit the Empire's domestic business's owners.
+The British Empire and its power sharing agreements with domestic businesses that were owned by a wealthy minority of individuals, such as the East India Company, the Hudson's Bay Company, and De Beers, manifest an observed relationship between a minority of individuals influencing Empire or State policy, such as the Child's War in India, the Anglo-Mysore Wars in India, the Anglo-French conflicts on Hudson Bay in Canada, and the Second Boer War in South Africa, follow a pattern where the Empire allocates resources pursuing and sustaining policies that financially profit the Empire's domestic business's owners.